 Degree Offered: Bachelor of Arts (B.A.)

 - Business Administration

 - Computer Science

 - Human Resources Management

-(Students may double major in any of the above disciplines as well as Education.)
+Students might also double major in many of the above disciplines as well as Education.

-Students have the opportunity to take an internship in various social agencies (i.e., urban planning, social service agencies or social research programs.)
+Students have the opportunity to take an internship in various social agencies such as urban planning agencies, social service agencies, or social research programs.